Legend (1994 video game): Gameplay

 Legend is an arcade-style side-scrolling hack and slash beat 'em up game similar to Golden Axe and The King of Dragons where players take control of Kaor and Igor through seven stages in total of varying thematic set in the kingdom of Sellech and battling against an assortment of enemies along the journey, with the main objective being defeating the corrupt son of the land's king, Clovis, before he manages to break free the sealed remnant of Beldor's powers and conquers Sellech.
 The characters have several fighting abilities in their disposal to counterattack such as their swords, kicks and magic spells.
 Players can also block incoming enemy attacks by using their shields.
 There are also special techniques that can be performed by pressing a combination of buttons such as a jump slash, among others at the cost of health.
 Defeating certain enemies also drops items that can be picked up such as food, magic bags and extra lives.
 After completing a level, players would be sent to a bonus round where items can be collected for points or picked up for later use in the game.
 Although there are seven stages, one of them can only be accessed if the players are captured by the enemies and imprisoned in a dungeon during a boss fight.
-In the options menu, players can customize the color of their clothing as well as the ability to change the default difficulty setting or share lives between each other during co-op play.
+In the options menu, players can customize the color of their clothing in the American version and the speed of the game (between normal and turbo) in the European version as well as the ability to change the default difficulty setting or share lives between each other during co-op play.